 [Annex 9K – Appendix 2

-Thermal Runaway Initiation Method with an Internal Heater
+Thermal Runaway Trigger Initiation Method with an Internal Heater

-This test method is similar to the external heating method except that it relies on an internal, localized short circuit inside the cell created by a local heater.
+This test method is similar to the localised fast external heating method except that it relies on an internal, localized short circuit inside the cell created by a local heater.
 The concept of this trigger method is to create an internal short circuit by creating a hole in the separator of the initiation cell.
 The hole comes from the local melting of the separator induced by the local heater.

-The trigger method applies a high-powered heat pulse, locally, to the jellyroll surface of one initiation cell within the REESS via an internal heater with minimal increase in temperature of the adjacent battery cell(s) prior to thermal runaway within the initiation cell.
+The trigger method applies a high-powered heat pulse, locally, to the jellyroll surface of one initiation cell within the REESS via an internal heater with minimal increase in temperature of the adjacent battery cell(s) prior to thermal runaway inwithin the initiation cell.
 The temperature of adjacent cell(s), prior to thermal runaway in the initiation cell, shall remain below the maximum operating temperature, defined by the manufacturer.